The author is a guitarist and bassist with over 35 years of experience as a musician.

 Are Bassists Failed Guitarists?

 Many bassists fall in love with the instrument without ever touching a guitar.
-However, I think one of the reasons people disrespect the bass is because so many bassists do start out on guitar.
+However, I think one of the reasons people disrespect the bass is because so many bassists start out on guitar.

 They switch because the bass is easier, right?